US stocks climb some more after Trump calls off his tariffs for Greenland

 A third said that inflation in November was close to economists' expectations, while spending by U.S. consumers was a touch better than expected.

-They helped the yield on the 10-year Treasury remain at 4.26%, where it was late Wednesday.
+Bond yields held relatively steady.
+The yield on the 10-year Treasury fell to 4.25% from 4.26% late Wednesday.

-Shares of BitGo, a company that helps crypto businesses and traditional financial firms hold and manage digital assets, are set to begin trading later in the day on the New York Stock Exchange for the first time.
+Shares of BitGo, a company that helps crypto businesses and traditional financial firms hold and manage digital assets, jumped 23.9% in its debut on the New York Stock Exchange.
 The company priced its stock at $18 per share in its initial public offering, above its earlier estimated range of $15 to $17.

 In stock markets abroad, indexes climbed across Europe and Asia amid relief on Trump’s walkback of tariffs.